javaernesto/emath/README.md

-# emath
-Extended C mathematical library
+# Extended C mathematical library

+## How to compile

+Hello.